BIVROST/360WebPlayer-for-WordPress/readme.txt

 == Description ==

-The BIVROST 360WebPlayer is the easiest way to stream 360 videos and pictures on your website or blog.
+Embed 360° videos and pictures on your Wordpress blog with the BIVROST 360WebPlayer Plugin.

-This plugin enables you to embed the BIVROST 360WebPlayer in a simple, WordPress way.

 = Features =

-* Fast visual setup.
+* Fast setup.
-* Easy to use for the end user.
+* Easy to use.
-* Both desktop and mobile.
+* Desktop and mobile friendly.
 * Free for personal use (see [license][license-free] for details).
 * Works on all major browsers.
-* Possible to embed more than one player on the same page.
-* Mono and stereoscopic video and pictures.
+* Supports Mono and stereoscopic videos and pictures.
 * HTTP Live Streaming (HLS).
-* [WebVR][webvr] (MozVR) support - works with Oculus Rift, Cardboard and more.
+* [WebVR][webvr] (MozVR) support - works with Oculus Rift, Cardboard and many more.
-* Supports watching content in external native players (also [supplied by Bivrost][bivrost]).
+* Supports watching content in an external native player (also [supplied by Bivrost][bivrost]).

-* We want to hear your feedback and ideas for new features, to make it even better.
+* If there is anything you miss in our player then let us know.

 [bivrost]: http://bivrost360.com
 [webvr]: http://webvr.info/

-= Usage in visual editor =
+= Visual Editor =

-For a video see [this YouTube video tutorial][yt].
+For a tutorial see [this YouTube video][yt].

 [yt]: https://youtu.be/_xYJIyk0uB8

-To use the plugin in visual mode, open up a post or page editor, and simply press the BIVROST 360WebPlayer button.
-You will look at a window to configure the player and select videos or pictures that you want to display.
+Open the post or page editor and press the BIVROST 360WebPlayer button.
+Now you can configure the player and select the videos or pictures you want to display.

-To add videos press the "add source" button, you can add more than one video at once using the shift, opt or control button.
-For best results add both a webm/vp6 and a mp4/h264.
+To add videos press the "add source" button.
+You can add more than one video at once using the shift, opt or control button.
+For best results add both a webm/vp6 and a mp4/h264 version.

-After you save your configuration, you will see a placeholder for the player.
+After you save your settings, you will see a placeholder for the player.
 Press "preview changes" or publish the page to see the player in action.

-To edit your player, just click it and press the "edit" icon on top of it - just as you would with a normal WordPress video.
+To edit your player, just click and press "edit" on top of it - just as you would with a normal WordPress video.

-= Usage with shortcodes =
+= Shortcodes =

-For text mode, there is a shortcode defined:
+In text mode, there is a shortcode:

 `[bivrost-player loop="true"]
 my_vr_movie.mp4
 my_vr_movie.webm
 [/bivrost-player]`

-Place the picture or movie urls inside the `[bivrost-player]` tag separated by newlines.
-For best results add both a webm/vp6 and a mp4/h264.
+Put the picture or movie urls in the `[bivrost-player]` tag separated by newlines.
+For best results add both a webm/vp6 and a mp4/h264 version.

-Configure the player using attributes in the shortcode.
-Look at the next section for a list of available options, none of them are required.
+You can configure the player using attributes in the shortcode.
+Below are your options, none of them are required.

 = Available options =

-*	`theme`: what skin to use?
-You have 3 skins available:
+*	`theme`: which skin do you want?
+There are 3 skins available:
 	* "default" - black and blue
 	* "spring" - black and green
 	* "autumn" - black and red
 	optional, default: "default"

-*	`width`: force the width of the player.
-By default the player fits to the width of available width and a 4:3 aspect, but you can override this.
+*	`width`: sets the width of the player.
+By default the player fits to the available width in a 4:3 aspect ratio.
+You can override this.
 	Provide a value in css units, ex. `500px` or `75%`.

-*	`height`: force the height of the player.
-By default the height is derived from the width and with a 4:3 aspect.
+*	`height`: sets the height of the player.
+By default the height is derived from its width and is set in 4:3 aspect ratio.
 	Provide a value in css units, ex. `500px` or `75%`.

 *	`loop`: allows the video to loop
 	Allowed values: "true", "false";
 	optional, default: "false".

 *	`autoplay`: should the content play automatically?
-This might not work with some platforms.
 	Allowed values: "true", "false";
 	optional, default: "true".